ambijani/WUSTLWorkdayAutomationScript/README.md

 - **Automatic Clock-Out**: Logs you into the workday portal and performs the clock-out operation automatically.
 - **Position Selection**: Allows for selection of job positions during the clock-in process using a positions list.

+## Hotfix Documentation

+For a detailed list of hotfixes, including descriptions, dates applied, and contributors, please see our [Hotfixes Documentation](HOTFIXES.md).

 ## Prerequisites

 - Python 3.x